-Saunders explains, “Recently, Project Lifesaver has added a new technology to our tool box that can not only locate an individual if they go missing, but can also provide a radio frequency safe zone around them that notifies the caregiver in the event an “at risk” individual breaches this established safe zone.”
+Saunders explains, “Recently, Project Lifesaver has added new technology to our toolbox that can not only locate an individual if they go missing but can also provide a radio frequency safe zone around them that notifies the caregiver in the event an “at risk” individual breaches this established safe zone.”

 What to Do When Your Loved One Wanders

-Project Lifesaver encourages caregivers and families of Alzheimer’s patients to use GPS tracking, but to also start with a plan to help keep loved ones safe.
+Project Lifesaver encourages caregivers and families of Alzheimer’s patients to use GPS tracking, but to first start with a plan to help keep loved ones safe.
 Saunders says,